STK3100 – Introduction to Generalized Linear Models

 As a general rule, exams will be conducted without physical attendance in the autumn of 2021, even after the reopening.
 See the semester page for information about the form of examination in your course.
 See also more information about examination at the MN Faculty in 2021.

 The course gives an overview over important models and techniques for regression analysis outside standard linear regression.
 In particular, the students will learn how to extend the linear model for response variables with binary/binomial, Poisson and gamma distributions.
 Furthermore, the students will learn about regression methods for dependent response variables.

-- You will be familiar with the exponential family of distributions and know that the normal, the binomial, the Poisson and the gamma distributions belong to this family.
+- be familiar with the exponential family of distributions and know that the normal, the binomial, the Poisson, and the gamma distributions belong to this family

-- know the class of generalized linear models (GLM) as regression models with responses from the exponential family of distributions.
+- know the class of generalized linear models (GLM) as regression models with responses from the exponential family of distributions

-- You will be trained in analyzing data from important special cases of GLMs, in particular logistic regression and Poisson regression.
+- be trained in analyzing data from important special cases of GLMs, in particular, logistic regression and Poisson regression

-- You will know the concepts of link functions for modelling the correspondence between the expected value of the responses and covariates and of variance functions for specifying the correspondence between the expected values and variances of the responses.
+- know the concepts of link functions for modeling the correspondence between the expected value of the responses and covariates and of variance functions for specifying the correspondence between the expected values and variances of the responses

-- You will be familiar with extensions of the GLM framework using quasi likelihood based on specified link and variance functions.
+- be familiar with extensions of the GLM framework using quasi-likelihood based on specified link and variance functions

-- You will know extensions of GLMs that enable modelling and analysis of dependent responses, in particular variance component models and mixed models with both fixed and random components.
+- know extensions of GLMs that enable modeling and analysis of dependent responses, in particular variance component models and mixed models with both fixed and random components.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 In addition to fulfilling the Higher Education Entrance Qualification, applicants have to meet the following special admission requirements:

 Mathematics R1 (or Mathematics S1 and S2) + R2